Executive Leadership

 I was born in Cape Town, South Africa.
 I have trained in the United Kingdom and the United States, and I currently live in Los Angeles.

-I am Vice President at Mozilla Foundation, where my work centers on long-term institutional strategy and developing initiatives that combine capital, culture, and technology.
-My focus is on building systems and structures capable of shaping markets, incentives, and technological development towards new arcs of public-private value.
+I am Vice President at Mozilla Foundation, where my work centers on long-term institutional strategy and initiatives that combine capital, culture, and technology — building the systems and structures that shape markets, incentives, and technological development toward public value.

-Much of my work lives at the point where ideas meet institutional constraint, fiduciary duty, and resource allocation:
+The work sits where ideas meet institutional constraint, fiduciary duty, and resource allocation: